Learn more about Lewis River Academy from two of its students:

 How does the program work?

-To start, each family works with a grade-level teacher to outline a student learning plan with goals and subjects for the year.
+Upon admission to the program, each family works with a grade-level teacher to outline a student learning plan with goals and subjects for the year.
 We talk about specific concerns and needs and how to address them.
-Students take Math, English, Science, Social Studies and PE, for approximately 5 hours a day of learning.
-Depending on space, co-enrollment at Woodland mainstream schools for elective courses is an option for LRA students.

-Each school day at home, students work toward daily goals in one of our learning programs: K12, Edgenuity, or Odysseyware.
-The expectation is that students should work on each subject 1 hour per day.
+Each school day at home, students work toward these goals in one of our learning programs: K12, Edgenuity, or Odysseyware.
+The expectation is that students should work on each subject at least 1 hour per day.
 All lessons must be mastered at 80% or above.
-Work is assigned each school day.
+Work is assigned each school day, though families set their own schedules to complete work.

-Each week, new families check in with their teacher.
-Over email or Google Meet, discuss what's going well, work through any challenges, and see how teachers can help troubleshoot or support the next week's learning.
-Once you're comfortable/knowledgeable, you can check in each week via email or over Google Classroom.
+Each week, students check in with their teacher.
+New families have regular meetings to discuss what's going well, work through any challenges, and see how teachers can help troubleshoot or support the next week's learning.

 Each month, families receive a progress report to show whether they've made satisfactory monthly progress in the learning programs.
 This means: